portlandcodeschool/jsi/_posts/00-06-05-orchestrate.md

 1. [Sign up for an account on orchestrate.io][orchestrate-signup].
 1. Create an application at the Orchestrate dashboard.
 1. Create a new node project (new folder, `npm init`, etc&hellip;).
-1. Install [the `orchestrate.io` Node module][orchestrate-npm] (`npm install --save orchestrate.io`).
+1. Install [the `orchestrate` Node module][orchestrate-npm] (`npm install --save orchestrate`).
-1. Make a JS file that `require`s `orchestrate.io` and uses its API to create and delete some records.
+1. Make a JS file that `require`s `orchestrate` and uses its API to create and delete some records.
 Check out the [api docs][orchestrate-docs] for more on how to work with the API through the Node client.

 ## Using Orchestrate for search